MendesWashington/reactTestingJest/README.md

-﻿# New project used jest, babel and testing-library
+﻿# New project using jest, babel and testing-library